min2ha/ukwa-site/content/target/39858/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Michelle Brown on Facebook (UKIP candidate for Alyn and Desside and North Wales)

 Michelle Brown is the UKIP candidate for Alyn and Deeside and North Wales at the 2016 National Assembly Election.